snowplow-archive/snowplow.github.com/_posts/2015-11-17-schema-guru-0.4.0-with-apache-spark-support-released.md

- host> git clone https://github.com/snowplow/schema-guru host> cd schema-guru host> vagrant up && vagrant ssh guest> cd /vagrant/sparkjob
+ host> git clone https://github.com/snowplow/schema-guru host> cd schema-guru host> vagrant up && vagrant ssh guest> cd /vagrant
 {% endhighlight %}

 Either way, you will also need to have:

-* An AWS CLI profile, e.g. *guru-profile*
+* An AWS CLI profile, e.g. *my-profile*
-* A EC2 keypair, e.g. *spark-ec2-keypair*
+* A EC2 keypair, e.g. *my-ec2-keypair*
-* A VPC public subnet, e.g. *subnet-3dc2bd2a*
-* At least one Amazon S3 bucket e.g. *guru-bucket*
+* At least one Amazon S3 bucket, e.g. *my-bucket*

-After you have all prerequisites you can upload fatjar to chosen S3 bucket and run the job:
+After you have all prerequisites you can run the job:

 {% highlight bash %}
-$ cd sparkjob
+guest> cd sparkjob
-$ inv upload guru-profile guru-bucket
-$ inv run_emr guru-profile guru-bucket guru-bucket/warnings/ guru-bucket/output/ guru-bucket/jsons/ spark-ec2-keypair subnet-3dc2bd2a
+guest> inv run_emr my-profile my-bucket/input/ my-bucket/output/ my-bucket/errors/ my-bucket/logs my-ec2-keypair
 {% endhighlight %}

 You can easely modify `tasks.py` to suit your own needs: